 Si Si La Paillette is one of several brands using FAQ content to its advantage.
 In this TikTok video, you will notice the brand offering swatches of some of its products, which answers the question, "Are these pigmented?"
 It also gives consumers an idea of what the outcome will look like on their skin.

-💙 Bigblue Tip: Check out the [Playbook] Product Seeding: The Key to Becoming an 8-figure Brand with Influencer Marketing for details on using FAQs and how-to content to reel consumers in and get them interested enough to buy from your brand.
+Check out our Product Seeding Playbook: The Key to Becoming an 8-figure Brand with Influencer Marketing for details on using FAQs and how-to content to reel consumers in and get them interested enough to buy from your brand.

 Don't forget to use a combination of influencer whitelisting and dark posting, two techniques that have helped hundreds of brands reach new audiences.